jackpeplinski/western-waffle/README.md

 # Welcome!

 Hey!
 This was the first complete coding project I helped make.
+This was a mobile app with a web scraper that tracked students meal plan balance.

+Stack: Dart (Flutter)